chanryc9471/sep11-freedom-project/entries/entry04.md

 <img width="215" alt="orange-block" src="https://user-images.githubusercontent.com/91750491/226228384-89a755cc-33af-4f67-95c6-5814a6b36299.png">
 <img width="200" alt="food" src="https://user-images.githubusercontent.com/91750491/226228463-219abefd-ea77-45e1-80c6-06ab8604872c.png">

-For the learning component, I wanted to learn the `loadSound()` component of kaboom in order to have that in my freedom project.
+For the learning component, I wanted to learn the `loadSound()` component of kaboom so that I could have that in my freedom project.
 I used the kaboom website to learn the [loadSound component](https://kaboomjs.com/#loadSound).
 I learned that to load a sound you would need to give it a name and the file, which could be a link or a file source in the directory:
 ```js
 loadSound("soundName", "file source in the directory")
 // or
 loadSound("soundName", "link to the sound")
 ```
-I plan to use `loadSound()` for many things in game after my MVP.
+I plan to use `loadSound()` for many things in the game after my MVP.
 I could have the game make a sound whenever the user presses the space button, or a sound whenever the user sprite touched the door to the next level.

 I'm in stage 3 of the Engineering Design Process (EDP), which is brainstorming possible solutions.
-Using what my partner and I learned the past months about Kaboom, we were now able to use it to brainstorm and create our platformer game.
+Using what my partner and I learned in the past months about Kaboom, we were now able to use it to brainstorm and create our platformer game.

 Skills that I have developed in this blog are *collaboration* and *time management*.
 My partner and I collaborated a ton in working on the sprite, coming up with the theme and what the sprites were going to be.
-It was extremely important in this blog that my partner and I manage my time well because we had to accomplish our MVP by a due date.
-For our MVP plan, we planned everything accordingly and with detailed dates to ensure that we wouldn't be procrasinating till last minute.
+It was extremely important in this blog that my partner and I manage our time well because we had to accomplish our MVP by the due date.
+For our MVP plan, we planned everything accordingly and with detailed dates to ensure that we wouldn't be procrastinating till the last minute.

 My partner and I plan to further progress with our MVP, hopefully having time to add things beyond the requirements.